Sankethg0/Sankethg0/README.md

 - 👀 I’m interested in Web application development and Machine Learning
 - 🌱 I’m currently learning Web application development in C#
 - 💞️ I’m looking to collaborate on web application development
-- 📫 How to reach me email me at sasankasj@icloud.com
+- 📫 Email me at sasankasj@icloud.com

 <!---
 Sankethg0/Sankethg0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.